 Part of offering positive guidance is about helping children understand their own behaviors, feelings and choices.

-When we help children understand their feelings and behaviors we equip them to make better choices the next time those same feelings start to show up.
-I
+When we help children understand their feelings and behaviors we equip them to make better choices.

 Give guidance by focusing on ways to teach your child to recognize and talk about feeling and choices.

 - Do set limits on all unhelpful behaviors.